Flourless Peanut Butter Cup Chocolate Cake Roll Recipe

 For the filling:

-- Beat cream cheese and peanut butter with a hand mixer until smooth, then beat in the powdered sugar.
+- Beat 2 ounces cream cheese, and 1/3 cup peanut butter with a hand mixer until smooth, then beat in 1 cup powdered sugar.

-- Add vanilla and 2 Tablespoons heavy cream and beat until smooth, adding up to an additional 2 Tablespoons heavy cream is necessary to achieve desired consistency.
+- Add 1 teaspoon vanilla extract and 2-4 tablespoons heavy cream and beat until smooth, adding up to an additional 2 Tablespoons heavy cream is necessary to achieve your desired consistency.

-- Stir in 1/2 cup chopped peanut butter cups.
+- Stir in About 1/2 cup chopped peanut butter cups.

 For the topping:

-- Place chocolate chips and 2/3 cup heavy cream in a microwave safe bowl or measuring cup and microwave for 30-60 seconds.
+- Place 1 cup semi-sweet chocolate chips and 2/3 cup heavy cream in a microwave-safe bowl or measuring cup and microwave for 30-60 seconds.
 Stir until smooth.

 - Chill in the fridge until thick and spreadable.